Ubisoft launches blockchain-based Rabbids collectibles to raise money for UNICEF

 How it works

-Created by Ubisoft’s Strategic Innovation Lab as a continuous experimentation of what blockchain technology can bring to players and the gaming industry, Rabbids Tokens are original collectibles.
+Created by Ubisoft’s Strategic Innovation Lab, Rabbids Tokens are original collectibles.
 Players can’t resell nor keep them forever: they are “always-for-sale,” meaning that at any time, another player can nab one from its owner if they pay for its indicated value, in Ethers cryptocurrency.

-Former owners then receive a ‘Proof of Plausible Ownership’ (POPO), a token-certificate proving they once owned the Rabbids Tokens, so they can keep growing their collection.
+Former owners then receive a “Proof of Plausible Ownership” (POPO), a token-certificate proving they once owned the Rabbids Tokens, so they can keep growing their collection.

 Just like the Rabbids themselves, Rabbids Tokens are mischievous, Ubisoft said.
 They transform every time they get a new owner, sporting the look of a different animal.